CAMDEN COUNTY EDUCATIONAL

 C. Nothing contained herein shall be considered to deny or restrict the Commission of its rights, responsibilities and authority under the New Jersey School Law, commonly known as Title 18A, or any other national, state, county, district, or local laws or regulations as they pertain to education.

-Article 10 - Teacher Employment
+Article X - Teacher Employment

-B. Granting of credit for all previous outside teaching experience shall be at the discretion of the Commission and negotiated by and between the individual member and the Commission upon initial employment.
+B. Granting of credit for all previous outside teaching experience shall be at the discretion of the Commission and negotiated by and between the individual teacher and the Commission upon initial employment.
 The initial salary step shall control for future advancement.

 D. The Commission shall approve schedules by October 30.
-However, such schedules can be modified on the basis of changing student loads, other economic reasons or by reduction in force.
+However such schedules can be modified on the basis of changing student loads, other economic reasons or by reduction in force.

-Article 11 - Leaves of Absence
+Article XI - Leaves of Absence

 A. Sick Leave: